 Is kimchi safe for dogs?

-We should look at each to determine if kimchi overall is safe for dogs to eat.
+We should look at each to determine if kimchi is safe for dogs to eat.

 Are vegetables safe for dogs?

 Garlic and onions, for example, are often used in kimchi.
-Garlic and onions can be toxic for dogs and are listed on our 9 most dangerous foods for dogs chart.
+Garlic and onions can be toxic for dogs and are listed on our nine most dangerous foods for dogs chart.

 To be fair, they are not usually present in high enough amounts to be dangerous.